OxideMod/Oxide.Docs/docs/guides/developers/my-first-plugin-v2.md

 1. A configured development environment.
 If you haven't set up your development environment yet, please follow our guide [here](link-to-your-development-environment-guide).
 2. Oxide and Rust libraries added to your project as described in the [Development Environment section](link-to-your-adding-libraries-guide).
+3. The .NET Framework 4.8 SDK (Developer Bundle) from [Microsoft .NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
+Make sure when creating your project to choose .NET Framework 4.8 or set the version manually in your .csproj file.

 ## Understanding Plugins and Extensions